Package 'NPCDTools'

 max.ite

-The number of iterations to run until all RSS of all items are stationary.
+The number of iterations to run until the RSS's of all items are stationary.

 Value